Keyfactor/delinea-secretserver-pam/README.md

 2. Select the **Add** button to create a new PAM provider.

-3. Make sure that `Remote Provider` is checked.
+3. Make sure that "Remote Provider" is checked.

 4. Click the dropdown for **Provider Type** and select **Delinea-SecretServer**.